 At Politico's 2011 Energy Forum, Holmstead was confronted over his obstruction of clean air rules and the human lives lost resulting from his decisions to delay effective mercury pollution controls at U.S. power plants:

-In his time at the EPA, Holmstead worked to weaken the new source review program, which ensures modified or upgraded power plants don’t increase pollution after they are retrofitted, and "oversaw the development of the Bush Administration’s Clear Skies Legislation," which would have allowed for increased power plant pollution.
-Holmstead also refused requests from former Senator Jim Jeffords (I-VT) to reveal internal documentation concerning the Clean Air Act.
+In his time at the EPA, Holmstead worked to weaken the new source review program, which ensures modified or upgraded power plants don’t increase pollution after they are retrofitted, and "oversaw the development of the Bush Administration’s Clear Skies Legislation," which would have allowed for three times more power plant pollution than the Clean Air Act.
+Holmstead refused requests from former Senator Jim Jeffords (I-VT) to reveal internal documentation concerning the Clean Air Act.
 For these reasons, Holmstead was named “Clean air villain of the month” in March, 2002 by the Clean Air Trust.

 Underwriting legislation for Sen. Lisa Murkowski (R-AK):